WHY 99.99% of BRANDS DON’T GO GLOBAL?

 You are always worried about increasing sales and growing your business.
-But unfortunately, 99.99% brands don’t go global.
+But unfortunately, 99.99% of brands don’t go global.

 Have you ever thought WHY?